rodriguezmDNA/rodriguezmdna.github.io/_pages/about.md

 During my PhD my research focused in understanding how plants regulate their genomes in response to their environment.

-As a Health Data Science fellow at Insight Data Science.
-There I created [`SuppSmart`](https://github.com/rodriguezmDNA/suppsmart), an NLP-based recommendation system to suggest dietary supplements based on an user’s search query.
+In 2020 I was a Health Data Science fellow at Insight Data Science where I created [`SuppSmart`](https://github.com/rodriguezmDNA/suppsmart), an NLP-based recommendation system to suggest dietary supplements based on an user’s search query.
 I mined data from the Internet to create my own dataset and build an app by training a `word2vec` model from scratch.

-I worked at Foodome/Naring Health, helping build tools to prioritize natural compounds in plants that could be beneficial to treat diseases in the context of a Network Medicine.
+I joined Foodome/Naring Health, where I built tools to prioritize natural compounds in plants that could be beneficial to treat diseases in the context of a Network Medicine.
 The company was later [aquired by by Viome.Inc.](https://www.prnewswire.com/news-releases/viome-acquires-naring-health-to-further-its-lead-in-personalized-nutrition-and-longevity-301975499.html)

-Now I'm working at Freenome, helping develop assays for early cancer detection.
+Now I'm working at Freenome, helping the development of novel non-invasive tests for early cancer detection.